vinland-technology/compliance-tool-collection/README.md

-Just running the programs and not being able to have them read and write to your file system would be pretty useless, unless you're satisfied with gett the version from a program.
+Just running the programs and not being able to have them read and write to your file system would be pretty useless, unless you're satisfied with getting the version from a program.

 When running the docker image (container) we're mounting the current directory to the ```/compliance-tools``` inside docker.
 We've set the